Development Environment Setup

 In the packages

-folder you can find all the shared packages that are used in the applications, like the votura-crypto
+folder you can find all the shared packages that are used in the applications, such as the votura-crypto

 package or the typescript and eslint configuration.